 And when I spotted the embedded leech on Alexandra, I felt particularly bad for her.
 Though she is one great hiker and a good sport, she is no nature girl.
 She and one other woman were the only two to have leeches suck on them.
 Overachiever!
 She did stay perfectly still when I told her “don’t panic, but….”
 If you wonder why I am wearing a long-sleeved shirt with my hood pulled up, it’s simply a survival tactic.
 Apparently Thailand leeches climb, crawl, drop, and brush off on you.
 I thought they were attracted to me because of the red Vasque Velocity trail shoes I had on or my scent.
 Turns out they are triggered by vibration.
 Clap clap to that!

 Moral to this story: Venture on all the hikes that come your way in life and travels.
+For sure travel to Thailand.
 Unless high muslin socks are recommended.
 Cuz’ leeches really suck!

 Photo credits: Leech – Flickr.
 All others are by us.

 Kymberly Williams-Evans, MA and Alexandra Williams, MA